 See the Excel spreadsheet for more information about long-term projects for each community.
 The list of potential long-term projects was compiled with input from cities, townships, Washington County, watershed districts, business owners, citizens, and the 3M Settlement Working Groups.

-Step four (in process)
+Step four (completed)